Find Trade Colleges

 Those thinking about becoming a Mine Cutting or Channeling Machine Operator might also be interested in the following careers:

-Career changers with experience as a Mine Cutting or Channeling Machine Operator sometimes find work in one of the following fields:
+Those who work as a Mine Cutting or Channeling Machine Operator sometimes switch careers to one of these choices:

 References: